-We will compile a medicines list detailing information concerning all medicines for which we have permission to be administered within the school, including details of dose and frequency.
+We will compile a medicines list detailing information concerning all medicines for which we have permission to be administered within the school.
+Details of dose and frequency will be recorded on a printed HCP.
 This will be stored confidentially, within easy reach of the medicine itself, so that it can be quickly and easily referred to.